Epic-legend128/Fibonacci-Sequence/README.md

 F(2n) = F(n)[2F(n+1) - F(n)]
 }
 ```
+Now let's look at the code for this formulas.
+First, we are going to make a simple recursive version with some memoization, kind of how we did in the [Dynamic Programming](#dynamic-programming) solution but with different formulas.

 ## Binet's Formula
 Now let's look at a way to calculate the nth term of the Fibonacci sequence in constant time.
 Is there a single mathematical formula to calculate a term so fast.
 Well there is, and to calculate it we use Binet's formula which was named after the mathematician who derived it, Jacques Philippe Marie Binet.
 The formula is the following: